Lumbar Strain (Weight Lifter's Back)

 - extent of the injury

-- expectations for the course of the injury
+- expectation for the course of the injury

 - your opinion or preference